 Parry Romberg Syndrome (PRS) is a rare disease, characterized by hemiatrophy of the skin and facial soft tissues, it can affect muscles, cartilage and bones.

-The cause has not been clarified.
-It may be due to traumas, vascular malformations, infections, immunemediated processes and alterations of the sympathetic nervous system.
+The cause has not been identified.
+It has been related to trauma, vascular malformations, infections, immune-mediated processes and alterations of the sympathetic nervous system.
 Neurological clinical manifestations occur in approximately 20% of cases, headaches and facial pain are some of them.

 The objective is to describe the clinical characteristics of facial pain in a patient, report its association with PRS and response to treatment.